cissa-unimelb/constitution/constitution.md

 2022/09/15 - Updated role eligibility for Events Director and Diversity Director.
 First Year Director is now renamed to Student Experience Director, and the restrictions are removed.
 Hackathon Director is now renamed to Competitions Director.
 People & Culture Director is added as a new role.
 The club aims are updated to enumerate more disciplines at UniMelb that we represent.
 Adding a diversity quota for team officers (subcommittee).

+2023/09/08 - Updated role eligibility for President and Vice President.
+Renamed Vice-President to Vice President and Industry Liaison to Industry Director.
+Removed the Student Experience Director role from the general committee.

 ## 1 Name and Standard Regulations

 ### 1.1